avichalp/gambit/README.md

 search.add(query3)
 ```

-Use 'execute' method of `Msearch` class to fire the aggregated query.
+Use `execute` method of `Msearch` class to fire the aggregated query.
 ```
 list_of_results = search.execute()
 ```

-Use `percolate_and_get` function to percolate and immediately fetch all matching documents.
+Use `percolate_and_get` function to percolate and fetch all matching documents.
 ```
 matching_docs = precolate_and_get(Elasticsearch(), document1,
                                     index='some-index', doc-type='some-doc-typr')